leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Parser

 The parser is responsible for converting a string representing an Yocto-JavaScript program into data structures that are more convenient for the runner to manipulate (see [](#architecture) for a high-level view of the architecture and [](#data-structures-to-represent-yocto-javascript-programs) for the definition of the data structures).
-We choose data structures that are compatible with Babel [babel](), which is a library to manipulate JavaScript programs that we reuse to implement the Yocto-JavaScript parser and the generator (see [](#generator)).
+We choose data structures that are compatible with Babel [babel](), which is a library to manipulate JavaScript programs that we use to implement the Yocto-JavaScript parser and the generator (see [](#generator)).

-Our strategy to implement the Yocto-JavaScript parser is to delegate most of the work to Babel and check that the program is using only features supported by Yocto-JavaScript.
+Our strategy to implement the Yocto-JavaScript parser is to delegate most of the work to Babel and check that the input program is using only features supported by Yocto-JavaScript.
 The following is the full implementation of the parser:

 ```ts{number}
 function parse(input: string): Expression {